March (music): American march music

 The true march music era existed from 1855 to the 1940s when it was overshadowed by jazz, which the march form influenced (especially through ragtime).
 American march music cannot be discussed without mentioning "The March King", John Philip Sousa, who revolutionized the march during the late 19th and early 20th centuries.
 Some of his most famous marches are "Semper Fidelis", "The Washington Post", "The Liberty Bell", and "The Stars and Stripes Forever".
 Sousa's marches are typically marked by a subdued trio, as in "The Stars and Stripes Forever" in which the rest of the band becomes subordinated to arguably the most famous piccolo solo in all of music.
-Typically, an American march consists of a key change, quite often happening in coordination with the Trio.
+Typically, an American march consists of a key change (usually the addition of a flat), often happening for the duration the Trio.
 The key may change back before the song is over, especially if the Trio ends well before the last few bars of the march.

 A specialized form of the typical American march music is the circus march, or screamer, typified by the marches of Henry Fillmore and Karl King.
 These marches are performed at a significantly faster tempo (140 to 200 beats per minute) and generally have an abundance of runs, fanfares, and other showy features.
 Frequently, the low brass has one or more strains (usually the second strain) in which they are showcased with both speed and bombast.
 Stylistically, many circus marches employ a lyrical final strain which (in the last time through the strain) starts out maestoso (majestically, slower and more stately) and then, in the second half of the strain, speeds up to end the march faster than the original tempo.

-Marches continued to be commissioned throughout the 20th century to commemorate important American events.
-In the 1960s, Anthony A. Mitchell, director of the United States Navy Band, was commissioned to write "The National Cultural Center March" for the center that would later become known as the Kennedy Center for the Performing Arts.

 Asian march music

-The Caucasus

-The Caucasus consisting of Armenia, Azerbaijan and Georgia often have a Soviet/Russian influence due to the three countries period under the USSR.

-Following the Russo-Georgian War, all Russian military marches in the repertoire of the Military Band of the National Guard of Georgia were weeded out in favor of native Georgian marches.
-Many Armenian patriotic military marches were developed during the First Nagorno-Karabakh War.
-In Azerbaijan, many military marches such as Azadlıq Marşı (Freedom's March) and Görüş Marşı (Slow March) are used as inspection marches while others such as the March of the Azerbaijan Higher Military Academy or the Marş «Vətən» (Fatherland March) are used in military parades.
-Other marches are holdovers from the Soviet era, such as Yaxşı Yol (Farewell).